-For the three months ended March 31, 2008, net cash used for our operating activities was \$65.0 million.
-For the three months ended March 31, 2008, we made the following payments, among others: (i) \$32.4 million to Bespak Europe Ltd. ("Bespak") and Tech Group as payment for termination amounts due under our Exubera inhaler manufacturing and supply agreement with those companies, all of which was recorded as an expense in 2007, (ii) \$2.6 million to Tech Group to maintain Exubera inhaler manufacturing capacity through April 2008 and (iii) \$3.9 million for severance, employee benefits and outplacement services in connection with our workforce reduction plans.
-In April 2008, we paid \$7.5 million to Tech Group as the final payment due under our termination and 2008 continuation agreement, all of which was previously recorded as an expense in 2007, and a total of \$2.4 million to Pfizer and Tech Group as the final payments under the Pfizer maintenance letter agreement and the Tech Group continuation agreement.
-We do not utilize cash in operations ratably throughout the year and we expect our cash used in operations to be significantly lower on a quarterly basis in the remaining three quarters of 2008.
+For the three months and six months ended June 30, 2008, net cash used for our operating activities was \$31.5 million and \$96.4 million, respectively.
+For the three months and six months ended June 30, 2008, we made the following payments, among others: (i) \$7.5 million and \$39.9 million, respectively, to Bespak Europe Ltd. ("Bespak") and Tech Group as payment for termination amounts due under our Exubera inhaler manufacturing and supply agreement with those companies, all of which was recorded as an expense in 2007, (ii) \$0.8 million and \$3.4 million, respectively, to Tech Group to maintain Exubera inhaler manufacturing capacity through April 2008 and (iii) \$1.5 million and \$5.3 million, respectively, for severance, employee benefits and outplacement services in connection with our workforce reduction plans.
+We do not utilize cash in operations ratably throughout the year.
+Our cash used in operations decreased for the three months ended June 30, 2008 as compared to the three months ended March 31, 2008 and we expect our cash used in operations to continue to decrease during the second half of 2008 as compared with the first half of 2008.

 The investment required to advance our proprietary product development programs, our ability to manage ongoing expense and the cash generated by new partnerships, if any, will be the key drivers of our results of operations and financial position in 2008.
 To fund our research and development activities, we have raised significant amounts of capital through the sale of our equity and convertible debt securities.
-As of March 31, 2008, we had approximately \$345.3 million in indebtedness.
+As of June 30, 2008, we had approximately \$343.6 million in indebtedness.
 Our ability to meet the repayment obligations of this debt is dependent upon our and our partners' ability to develop, obtain regulatory approvals for and successfully commercialize products.
 Even if we are successful in this regard, we may require additional capital to repay our debt obligations as they become due.